magento/devdocs/src/upgrade-compatibility-tool/run.md

 The `upgrade:check` command runs the Upgrade Compatibility Tool and returns a list of errors and warnings that must be addressed before upgrading to the latest version of Adobe Commerce.
 This command analyzes all core code changes and all modules for a specific Adobe Commerce instance.

 {:.bs-callout-warning}
-Execute only when the project root (main) directory is provided.
+Execute only when the project root (or main) directory is provided.

 It is possible to only run the `core:code:changes` command to analyze only core code changes for that specific Adobe Commerce instance.
 See [Core code changes]({{site.baseurl}}/upgrade-compatibility-tool/run.html#core-code) section for more information.